 Note: if you happen to have white carpet, my only advice is – what were you thinking?
 Darker carpet is ideal for homes that you actually want to live in.
 Save pure white for a parlour or office meeting room that you only use occasionally.

 Shampoo and toothpaste make a great cleaner for shower screens.
-Pour around half a teaspoon of shampoo onto a soft cloth (I like to use pieces of polar fleece from my kid’s old jackets), add around half a centimetre worth of toothpaste, and then clean the shower screen using circular motions.
-Wash off with water.
+Pour around half a teaspoon of shampoo onto a soft cloth (I like to use pieces of polar fleece from my kid’s old jackets – #wastenotwantnot), add around half a centimetre worth of toothpaste, and then clean the shower screen using circular motions.
+I wash off with water, and if I’m feeling energetic I also clean it with a squeegee.
 This method works well if you do it immediately before you have a shower.

 Silver and silver plated jewellery, cutlery etc